 Review the Handout: Ways to Lower Food Costs in School Nutrition Programs.
-When you return to your districts, see if you can implement any of the ideas and determine if you can identify any additional ways to lower your food costs.
+Each table will work as a team to identify five additional strategies employees in the school nutrition programs can use to control food costs.

 Handout: Ways to Lower Food Costs in School Nutrition Programs